 Resume writing services look at your skills and experiences and help you parse out the details that illustrate why you’re a great fit for a particular position.
 Some services are little more than online tools that walk you through each section and offer suggestions of what to write.
 But most people looking for resume writing help are interested in a full-service option, where a professional writer gathers information about your work and education history and creates a personalized resume from scratch.
 For those willing to pay extra, they’ll also write you a cover letter and help optimize your LinkedIn profile.

-There are hundreds of resume writing services out there, and choosing one can be almost as challenging as writing a resume yourself.
-That’s why we put together this guide to the best resume writing services.
+We put together this guide to help you choose among hundreds of the best resume writing services.
 We spoke with industry experts and compared dozens of the most popular resume builder tools and professional writing services to determine which offered the best value to job seekers.
 We looked at sample resumes, writer qualifications, options for customization and the additional services offered by the companies, and we came up with four top picks.

 Other Resume Writing Services To Consider